felf/taglines/README.md

 * print a random item (`Taglines -r`)

-For the output operations, you can narrow down the list of candidates by passing selectors, i.e. tags, language, author or words to match.
+For the output operations, you can narrow down the list of candidates by passing selectors, i.e. keywords, language, author or words to match.

 There are three menus in which you can enter new data.